Merchant Navy deck officer Navigation officer

 6. Career path and progression

 You could find onshore and offshore positions with shipping companies, port authorities, maritime insurance companies and shipping brokers.
+Roles include logistics and fleet coordination, training and general management.

 You could also become a manager in other sectors.